dsccommunity/dsccommunity.org/content/guidelines/contributing.md

 Your experience as an IT professional is needed to make the DSC resources better.
 Regardless of your knowledge in DSC you can help make the DSC resource the best possible.
-In the end DSC is installing and configuring the products you can use in production, so by discussing issues and changes in PR's you help make the DSC resources even better.
+In the end, DSC is installing and configuring the applications and components you use, so by discussing issues and changes in PR's you help make the DSC resources even better.

 Always keep in mind the [Code of Conduct](/code_of_conduct).